bxparks/rpn83p/docs/USER_GUIDE_DATE.md

-Other conventions, such as the examples given in [List of date formats by country](https://en.wikipedia.org/wiki/List_of_date_formats_by_country), are not supported because they cause too many ambiguities for a calculator app whose main purpose is to perform calculations on those quantities, instead of displaying a date and time to the user.
+Other conventions, such as the examples given in [List of date formats by country](https://en.wikipedia.org/wiki/List_of_date_formats_by_country), are not supported because they cause too many ambiguities for a calculator app whose main purpose is to perform calculations on those quantities.
+(In other words, it is not the goal of RPN83P to be a *clock* to the user, even though some real-time clock functions are available on the 84+ and 84+SE which contain a real-time clock chip.)
 Here is a sample of date formats which are *not* supported in the `DATE` functions of RPN83P:

 - US dates `mm/dd/yyyy`, not supported
 - Canadian dates `dd/mm/yyyy`, not supported